ajslater/picopt/README.rst

 surprises.

-Picopt allows you to drop picopt timestamps at the root of your recursive optimization trees so you don't have to remember which files to optimize or when you last optimized them.
+Picopt allows you to drop picopt timestamps at the root of your recursive optimization trees so you don’t have to remember which files to optimize or when you last optimized them.

 Installation